lgiancaUTH/shunt-valve-mri-compatibility/README.md

 python runExpLBP-paper.py
 ```
 ## Other information
+This code is free to use for any non-commenrcial purpose provided that the original publication is cited.

-We refer to the original paper for more infomation and acknowledgements
+We refer to the original publication for additional infomation and acknowledgements.